MicrosoftLearning/dp-420-cosmos-db-dev/instructions/24-query-optimization.md

 1. Delete the contents of the editor area.

-1. Create a new SQL query that will order the results by the **categoryName** in descending order first, then by **name** in ascending order, and then finally by the **price** in ascending order:
+1. Create a new SQL query that will order the results by the **category** in descending order first, then by **name** in ascending order, and then finally by the **price** in ascending order:

     ```
     SELECT
         p.name,
-        p.categoryName,
+        p.category,
         p.price
     FROM
         products p
     ORDER BY
-        p.categoryName DESC,
+        p.category DESC,
         p.name ASC,
         p.price ASC
     ```